mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

-Here you can configure the `$log` service before its created.
+Here you can configure the `$log` service right after it is created.

 ### Conclusion ###